pandammonium/blipper-widget/readme.txt

 = Known issues =

 [Known problems and enhancement requests](https://github.com/pandammonium/blipper-widget/issues) are recorded on the Blipper Widget repository on GitHub.
 Please add bug reports and suggestions there.

-== Upgrade notice ==

-= 1.2.4 =

-Upgrade now for fix bug caused by cache introduced in 1.2.3, and for other fixes and improvements.

-= 1.2.3 =

-Update now to add caching functionality to save hammering the Blipfoto servers, and to ensure compatibility with WP 6.2.

-= 1.1.3 =

-Update now to ensure compatibility with WP 6.0.1 (via the Blipper Widget shortcode).

-= 1.1 =

-Update now to use the Blipper Widget shortcode in posts and pages.
-Please note the change in consent in the Disclaimer section of the readme file.

 == Usage ==